Frequently Asked Questions about Wicker Coffins for Cremation, Natural Burial & Traditional Funerals

-Here are our answers to some of the questions that we come across about funerals, natural burials and what happens to a coffin at a cremation.
+Here are our answers to some of the questions that we come across about willow coffins, funerals, natural burials and what happens to a coffin at a cremation.
 We hope you find this page informative and useful in answering some of your questions about natural burial and funeral planning.

 What is a natural funeral or green burial?

 A natural burial differs from the traditional funeral in a cemetery or churchyard, by the use of natural materials and guidelines.
 Essentially natural burial sites will only accept bodies that have not been embalmed and they must be buried in biodegradable coffins; our wicker coffins are suitable.

 These natural burial sites are cemeteries where graves are not marked by gravestones, having instead memorial planting of trees or flowers.
 Some sites may have buildings in which to hold a ceremony and entertain afterwards.

 Most celebrants or ministers are happy to cover a ceremony in these buildings.
 The range of burial sites on offer is fairly broad, some with conventional lawn style cemeteries, with trees instead of gravestones, others on agricultural sites, where the land continues to be farmed.
 The best resource for locating your nearest natural burial site is via our links page.

-Coffin prices vary hugely depending on the type of coffin you wish to purchase, where it is made who you choose to buy it from.
-Bargain price coffins can be found on the internet for rock bottom price tags, these are usually from the Far East and often of questionable quality.
-Buying an English made coffin is a great marker of quality, as our quality standards here in the UK and particularly at Sussex Willow Coffins remain high.
-Through suppliers that vet quality carefully coffins can start at around £300 for a cardboard coffin, whereas bespoke hardwood coffins can cost in excess £2000.
+Wicker coffin prices vary hugely depending on the type of coffin you wish to purchase, where it is made and who you choose to buy it from.
+Bargain price wicker coffins can be found on the internet for rock bottom price tags, these are usually from the Far East and often of questionable quality.
+Buying an English handmade coffin is a great marker of quality, as our standards here in the UK and particularly at Sussex Willow Coffins remain high.
+Through suppliers that vet quality carefully, in comparison coffins can start at around £300 for a cardboard coffin, whereas bespoke hardwood coffins can cost in excess of £2000.

 All our customers are treated as individuals, with their own set of needs and preferences.
 We are happy to discuss what best suits you, including the pricing.
 If you require a price for one of our coffins please contact us.